MicrosoftDocs/bot-docs/articles/bot-builder-deploy-az-cli.md

 [!INCLUDE [applies-to-v4](includes/applies-to-v4-current.md)]

-In this article we will show you how to deploy a basic bot to Azure.
-We will explain how to prepare your bot for deployment, deploy your bot to Azure, and test your bot in Web Chat.
-It would be useful to read this article before following the steps, so that you fully understand what is involved in deploying a bot.
+This article demonstrates how to deploy a basic bot to Azure.
+It explains how to prepare your bot for deployment, deploy your bot to Azure, and test your bot in Web Chat.
+Read through this article before following the steps, so that you fully understand what is involved in deploying a bot.

 > [!IMPORTANT]
-> Make sure you are using the latest version of the [Azure CLI](/cli/azure/).
-If you are using an Azure CLI version older than [2.2.0](https://github.com/MicrosoftDocs/azure-docs-cli/blob/master/docs-ref-conceptual/release-notes-azure-cli.md#march-10-2020), you will encounter errors of CLI commands deprecation.
+> Use the latest version of the [Azure CLI](/cli/azure/).
+If you are using an Azure CLI version older than [2.2.0](https://github.com/MicrosoftDocs/azure-docs-cli/blob/master/docs-ref-conceptual/release-notes-azure-cli.md#march-10-2020), you might encounter errors.
 Also, do not mix Azure CLI deployment shown in this article with Azure portal deployment.

 ## Prerequisites